A New Class of Higher Quantum Airy Structures as Modules of $\mathcal{W}(\mathfrak{gl}_r)$-Algebras: Higher Quantum Airy Structures for sigma a Product of Disjoint Cycles of the Same Length

 Consider first the case $\rho=1$ (in which case $k=1$), with a shift $s \geq 3$ coprime with $\rho$.
 The operators read

 with

 with $l \in \{0,1,\ldots,n-1\}$.
-We know that all $m$ must be $\geq 0$ for the subalgebra to be $\lambda$-good (see Section 3.3 of \cite{borot2018higher}).
+We know that all $m$ must be at least non-negative to get a $\lambda$-good subset (as mentioned before, see Section 3.3 of \cite{borot2018higher}, in particular the beginning of the proof of Theorem 3.16 and Proposition 3.14).
 But since $n \geq 2$, this is impossible for $s \geq 3$ (even after adding the mode $H^1_0$ to the subalgebra).
 Therefore the only possible choices of $s$ are $s=1,2$, which were considered in cases (a) and (c).

 Consider now the case $\rho > 1$, with a shift $s \geq 3$.
 The operators read

 with

 for $k \in \{1,2,\ldots,\rho \}$ and $l \in \{0,1,\ldots,n-1 \}$.